2021 is officially looking up.

 "My perfect person is someone that loves me for me.
 I hope they offer shared values and compassion for others.
 All the dreamy things!
 I’m so excited and hope that I finally find that person I’ve been waiting for," she continued.

-As Brooke, 26, is openly bisexual, casting for the show has been opened for both men and women to apply.
-(You can find out more about casting for the dating show here.)
+As Brooke is openly bisexual, casting for the show has been opened for both men and women to apply.

 "We are a nation of people from so many different backgrounds, so many different cultures and so many different experiences, yet we all have one thing in common – we all want to be loved in a way that is meaningful to us," The Bachelorette host, Osher Günsberg, said.